bencline1/Allpix_GaAs/doc/usermanual/testing.md

     source code.
 The tool tries to detect possible errors (and thus potential bugs), dangerous constructs (such as uninitialized variables) as well as stylistic errors.
-In addition, it ensures proper usage of modern standards.
+In addition, it ensures proper usage of modern C++ standards.
 The configuration used for the `clang-tidy` command can be found in the `.clang-tidy` file in the root directory of the repository.